markus1bauer/2022_waste_bricks_seedmixtures/README.md

     * The raw and processed data files of the third experiment (.csv)

 2. __Outputs__: the folder `outputs` contains
-    * The figures, tables and temporary files generated.
+    * The figures and tables generated.

 3. __R__: the folder `R` contains
     * Scripts (.R) to generate all figures and tables used in the manuscript and in the supporting information.